Syria backs global fight against Islamic State, minister tells U.N.

 Moualem said his government was open to a political solution with "an opposition that has an impact on the Syrian territory, and has deep roots inside Syria, not in hotels and Western capitals, a national opposition that upholds fighting terrorism as its priority."

-Washington and its European allies no longer recognise Assad's government as the legitimate representative of Syria's people and have said that any political transition there must involve his departure.
+Washington and its European allies no longer recognize Assad's government as the legitimate representative of Syria's people and have said that any political transition there must involve his departure.

 (Editing by Grant McCool and Gunna Dickson)